pocc/tshark.dev/content/analyze/packet_hunting/dftest.md

 ## Example: != Behavior

 `ip.addr != 10.0.0.1` will not filter out all packets from/to 10.0.0.1.
-Without further context, this seems conterintuitive.
+Without further context, this seems counter-intuitive.
 To expand on this, these two statements are not the same:

 * `ip.addr != 10.0.0.1` (A!=B)